|Causes Symptoms Diagnosis Treatment|

 Treatment depends on the cause of the nosebleed.
 If it is due to trauma, ice may be all that is required.
 In severe cases, the cat may have his nasal passages packed to control the blood loss.

-Antibiotics for bacterial infections, antifungals for fungal infections.
-Most viral infections require supportive care, while the cat fights the infection.
+Antibiotics to treat bacterial infections and antifungals for fungal infections.
+Most viral infections require supportive care while the cat fights the infection.

 Removal of any foreign bodies with tweezers or a scope for foreign bodies lodged deeper within the nasal cavity.
 A light sedative will be necessary for this procedure.